maarten-pennings/howto/c64mempart/readme.md

 If a program uses _plain_ variables (scalars, i.e. not arrays), they are stored from location `VARTAB` to location `ARYTAB`.
 Every new variable pushes up `ARYTAB`.
 Every variable takes a fixed amount of 7 bytes, two for the name and 5 for the data.
-For strings, the data part is actually the size and a _pointer_ to the characters, the characters themselves are on the heap (see later), or part of the program text.
+For strings, the data part is actually the size and a _pointer_ to the characters, the characters themselves are on the heap at top of the BASIC memory (when constructed dynamically), or part of the program text (string literals).

 If a program uses _array_ variables, they are stored from location `ARYTAB` to location `STREND`.
 Every new array (explicit or implicit `DIM`) pushes up `STREND`.
-This name is a bit confusing.
+This name is a bit confusing (I expected `ARYEND`).
 As mentioned before, string characters are stored in the heap.
 The heap grows _down_ from `MEMSIZ` to `FRETOP`, until the latter hits `STREND`.
 Hence the name.